rafyte/How-To-Gains/README.md

 #### My Workout
 My program is similar to Chris Heria's in the way it's based on "regressing through failure".
 The method is described clearly in his Pullup video above.

-My training program is broken down into 3 different strenght training routines (Pull, Push, Legs & Core), plus an occasional cardio routine.
+My training program is broken down into 3 different strenght training routines (`Pull`, `Push`, `Legs & Core`), plus an occasional cardio routine.

 Perform warmup.
 Each warmup exercise should be roughly 10 reps.